 An efficiency ratio is a calculation that illustrates a bank’s profitability.

-Efficiency ratio formula: Efficiency ratio = Noninterest Expenses/ (Operating Income – Loan Loss Provision)
+Efficiency ratio = Non-interest Expenses/ (Operating Income – Loan Loss Provision)

-Where to obtain the numbers: You can find the information needed to perform the calculation on a bank's income statement, and we’ll break down those details below.
-Calculating a bank’s efficiency ratio can be as easy as copying over the numbers, but it’s best to understand what’s behind the numbers you use.
+You can find the information needed to calculate a bank's efficiency ratio on its income statement.
+Calculating a bank’s efficiency ratio can be as easy as copying over the numbers, but the resulting ratio will mean more when you understand what’s behind the numbers you use.

 Banks pay a variety of operating expenses, and it’s crucial that those costs of doing business return a profit.
-Clearly, banks pay interest on savings accounts and certificates of deposit (CDs), but you can account for those interest costs by using net interest income in your equation.
-Noninterest expenses include operational costs like:
+Non-interest expenses include operational costs like:

-- Personnel expenses: Salary, benefits, and recruiting for staff at all levels
+- Personnel: Salary, benefits, and recruiting for staff at all levels

 - Real estate: Rent, construction, and more